 Developed by the Great Lakes ATTC Regional Center.

 This 1.5 hour self-paced course is designed to briefly familiarize federally qualified health center (FQHC) medical and behavioral health staff with Hepatitis C, specifically: 1) populations at risk; 2) Hepatitis C, the disease; 3) screening processes; and 4) treatment options.

-This course was developed by Mid-America ATTC, part of the Collaborative for Excellence in Behavioral Health Research and Practice.
+This course was developed by Mid-America ATTC, part of The Collaborative to Advance Health Services.

 The SAMHSA-HRSA Center for Integrated Health Solutions (CIHS), in collaborated with the Addiction Technology Transfer Center (ATTC) Network and the Morehouse School of Medicine National Center for Primary Care, has developed this 5-hour self-paced online course for addiction treatment professionals considering career opportunities in primary care.
 This course provides these professionals with resources and information to help them decide whether working in a primary care setting is right for them.

 Developed through a collaboration between the SAMHSA/HRSA Center for Integrated Health Solutions, the Addiction Technology Transfer Center (ATTC) Network, and the Morehouse School of Medicine Center for Primary Care.

 Get the facts on problem gambling disorder.
 This 4-hour course provides an overview of the most important issues behavioral healthcare professionals need to consider when treating clients with or at risk of developing a problem gambling disorder.
 The course consists of three recorded webinars, each slightly longer than 1 hour in length, with a brief quiz following each webinar.